2018ik/2018ik.github.io/_wiki/trinity.markdown

 Here the Father is granting us to be strengthened through His Spirit that Christ would make his home in our hearts.
 The three of the Trinity are all active at the same time.

 Ephesians 4:4-6 reveals the Body of Christ requires the Triune God in one Spirit, one Lord and one God.

-## Function

-God is triune because He wants to dispense Himself into man.
-The Father, who is the source, the origin, has many riches.
-Whatever the Father has is the Son’s (John 16:15), and what the Son has is received by the Spirit (2 Cor.
-3:17).
-The Father is embodied in the Son, the Son is transfigured to be the Spirit, and the Spirit is the reaching of the divine Trinity to man.

 ## Related Terms